 Sometimes the most scrumptious things are the simplest things.

-Since experiencing the extreme weather for thousands of years, Mongolian cuisine prefers to demonstrate the original taste of ingredients as spices and veggies were scarce.
+Since experiencing extreme weather for thousands of years, the unique Mongolian cuisine prefers to demonstrate the original taste of ingredients, as spices and veggies were scarce.

 Therefore, it’s straightforward to find the ingredients for your Mongolian-inspired dish.
 You can check this beef ramen recipe and open your fridge to collect the things required.
 They might already be there.